World Wheelchair Rugby

 World Wheelchair Rugby (WWR) is the international governing body for the sport of wheelchair rugby.
+Since 1993 to 2021 its name was International Wheelchair Rugby Federation (IWRF).
 WWR is a volunteer-run organisation that supervises the international competitions and development of wheelchair rugby.

+History

 It was created in 1993 as a sport section of the International Stoke Mandeville Wheelchair Sports Federation (ISMWSF).
 (The ISMWSF is known as the International Wheelchair and Amputee Sports Federation (IWAS) since 2005).
 WWR became an independent sport federation on 1 January 2010.